myNakamas/USP-Disasters-JavaWeb/README.md

 Supposedly to be a site displaying disaster info

-Using itellij and tomcat S, html
+Using itellij and tomcat S, html, java

 [This is our trello](https://trello.com/b/YHFwvVXq/disaster-upravlenie-na-proekti)